diegochagas/diegochagas/README.md

 <hr>

-<p><b>Jesus said to him, "I am the way, and the truth, and the life.
-No one comes to the Father except through me." - John 14:6</b></p>
+<h1>Jesus said to him, "I am the way, and the truth, and the life.
+No one comes to the Father except through me." - John 14:6</h1>